This job is sometimes referred to by alternative titles

 - knowledge of the area they work in, including local tourist attractions and services

 - knowledge of various types of liquor and liquor licensing laws

-- business skills including knowledge of accounting and budgeting
+- business skills, including accounting and budgeting

 - basic knowledge of building maintenance.